Perception without Self-Matching in Conditional Tag Based Cooperation: Results and Discussion

-where $p$ is the level of perception and $m$ is the number of tags.
+where $\rho$ is the level of perception and $m$ is the number of tags.
 Points above this line indicate the presence of strategies that are more cooperative than ethnocentric strategies.
-Points below this line indicate the presence of more All-D strategies, or smaller clusters of like-tagged agents with ethnocentric strategies.
-As perception increases from $p=0$ it becomes increasingly favourable for agents to adopt an ethnocentric strategy.
-For certain levels of perception the world becomes populated with large clusters of ethnocentric strategies and the cooperation rate curves approach and then follow the ethnocentric limit.
+Points below this line indicate the presence of more All-D strategies, or smaller clusters of like-tagged individuals with ethnocentric strategies.
+As perception increases from $\rho=0$ it becomes increasingly favourable for individuals to adopt an ethnocentric strategy.
+For certain levels of perception the world becomes populated with large clusters of ethnocentric strategies and the cooperation rate approaches and then tracks the ethnocentric limit.
 However, as perception continues to increase, the cooperation rate falls below the ethnocentric limit.
 This is chiefly because ethnocentric clusters become smaller and thus the number of interactions with unlike tagged opponents on the boundary between clusters becomes more common.
-In addition, as perception improves All-D agents are increasingly able to dominate when the cost of cooperation is high.
+In addition, as perception improves, All-D individuals are increasingly able to dominate when the cost of cooperation is high.

 For each cost there is a level of perception where the cooperation rate is maximum.
 For $c/b= 0.1$ and $c/b= 0.3$ the maximum is at a perception close to 1.0.
-For $c/b= 0.5$ the maximum cooperation rate occurs at perception 0.7, and for $c/b= 0.6$ the maximum is at perception 0.5.
+For $c/b= 0.5$ the maximum cooperation rate occurs at perception 0.6, and for $c/b= 0.6$ the maximum is at perception of about 0.4.
 We conclude that imperfect perception of inherited tags can enhance cooperation significantly compared to the case with perfect perception when the cost to benefit ratio is high.
-The question that arises is, if each agent had its own inherited level of perception which was subject to mutation, would perception evolve to a level that corresponds to a maximum cooperation rate at each cost?
+The question that arises is, if each individual had its own inherited level of perception which was subject to mutation, would perception evolve to a level that corresponds to a maximum cooperation rate at each cost?
 We pursue this question next.